Second differentials in the Quillen spectral sequence

-\begin{section}{Generalized first Chern classes} In this section we define the maps $c_0^p$ and $c_1^p$ along the lines of the usual zeroth and first Chern classes with $\M_X$ replaced by $\M_X^p$.
-In particular, $c_0^0=c_0,\: c_1^0=c_1$, where $c_0$ and $c_1$ are considered on arbitrary, possibly singular varieties.
+\end{thm} \end{section} \begin{section}{Generalized first Chern classes} In this section we define the maps $c_0^p$ and $c_1^p$, repeating one of the constructions of the usual zeroth and first Chern class with $\M_X$ replaced by $\M_X^p$.
+In particular, $c_0^0=c_0,\: c_1^0=c_1$, where $c_0$ and $c_1$ are considered on arbitrary, not necessarily smooth varieties.

 Consider the first sheet of the Quillen spectral sequence for the category $\M_X^p$ with the filtration by codimension of support (i.e., the stupid truncation of the Quillen spectral sequence for $\M_X$).